SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/tutorials/DOM_Remove_Enum_Entry.md

 ## Step 1: DOM setup

-This tutorial assumes that you use the setup from the tutorial [Creating a basic DOM setup](xref:DOM_Create_Basic_Setup), but you can also create a new setup of your own.
+This tutorial assumes that you use the setup from the tutorial [Creating a basic DOM setup](xref:DOM_Create_Basic_Setup), but you can also use a setup of your own.

 ## Step 2: Soft-delete the enum entry